Glossary of Terms

 Energy Efficiency

-A mitigation option category that includes reducing energy losses with improved thermal efficiency (includes building envelope, process heat, etc.), reducing energy use through improved electro/mechanical systems efficiency and conservation, and improved energy efficiency through operational practices and controls and/or asset-related policy changes.
+A mitigation option category that includes reducing energy losses with improved thermal efficiency (includes building envelope, process heat, etc.), reducing energy use through improved electro/mechanical systems efficiency and conservation, and improved energy efficiency through operational practices and controls and/or infrastructure-related policy changes.

 Extreme Heat